jungyeul/korean-language-processing/README.md

-# Korean Language Processing at University of British Columbian
+# Korean Language Processing at The University of British Columbian

 ## 1. POS tagging